 NAHL History

-Celebrating its 50th season in 2024-25, the North American Hockey League (NAHL) is the oldest and one of the largest USA Hockey-sanctioned junior circuits with 35 teams representing some of the nation's emerging hockey markets, as well as, traditional hot beds in 20 states.
-It is one of the only two leagues in the United States that implements the non pay-to-play model.
+Celebrating its 51st season in 2025-26, the North American Hockey League (NAHL) is the oldest and one of the largest USA Hockey-sanctioned junior circuits with 34 teams representing some of the nation's emerging hockey markets, as well as, traditional hot beds in 19 states.
+It is one of the only two leagues in the United States that implements the free-to-play model.

 Setting the Foundation

-In its halcyon days of the mid- and late-1970s, the then Great Lakes Junior Hockey League survived as a rugged five-team Michigan-Ohio circuit with the Paddock Pools Saints and Detroit Jr. Wings serving as its cornerstones.
+In its halcyon days of the mid to late 1970s, the then Great Lakes Junior Hockey League survived as a rugged five-team Michigan-Ohio circuit with the Paddock Pools Saints and Detroit Jr. Wings serving as the cornerstones.

-The Chuck Robertson-owned Saints set the tone for excellence, capturing seven consecutive titles from 1977-84 while sending a flurry of players to the collegiate and pro ranks.
-The NAHL recognized the league patriarch by naming its playoff championship trophy - the Robertson Cup - in his honor.
-The league, which forged ahead in the mid-'80s despite being reduced to three teams at certain junctures, went through a metamorphism after the regional circuit was re-christened the North American Junior Hockey League in 1984.
+The Paddock Pools Saint, formerly owned by Chuck Robertson, set the tone for excellence, capturing seven consecutive titles from 1977 to 1984 while sending a flurry of players to the collegiate and pro ranks.
+The NAHL recognized the league patriarch by naming the playoff championship trophy, the Robertson Cup, in his honor.
+The league forged ahead in the mid-80s despite being reduced to three teams at certain junctures and went through a metamorphism after the regional circuit was rechristened as the North American Junior Hockey League in 1984.

 Compuware's decade-long dominance was only interrupted by the Kalamazoo K-Wings, who won NAHL titles in 1991 and 1993, and the Springfield Jr. Blues, who won back-to-back championships in 1996 and 1997.
-The Jr. Blues remain the NAHL's oldest franchise having played in the NAHL for 20 consecutive years.
+The Jr. Blues remain the NAHL's oldest franchise and have played in the NAHL for over 30 consecutive years.

 Bearing Fruit

-The league's long-held reputation as a fertile ground for collegiate prospects was confirmed when league luminaries Kip Miller (Compuware) of Michigan State and Brian Holzinger (Detroit Jr. Wings) of Bowling Green captured the Hobey Baker Memorial Award in 1990 and 1995 respectively.
-Michigan State's Ryan Miller (Soo Indians) received college's highest honor in 2001, which prompted an NAHL run by former U.S. National Under-18 Team players on hockey's equivalent to the Heisman Trophy.
+The league's long-held reputation as a fertile ground for collegiate prospects was confirmed when league luminaries Kip Miller (Compuware Ambassadors) of Michigan State and Brian Holzinger (Detroit Jr. Wings) of Bowling Green captured the Hobey Baker Memorial Award in 1990 and 1995 respectively.
+Michigan State's Ryan Miller (Soo Indians) received NCAA Ice Hockey's highest honor in 2001.
+This prompted an NAHL run by former U.S. National Under-18 Team players on hockey's equivalent to the Heisman Trophy.

-By the mid-1990's, several NAHL alums were also making a profound impact in the National Hockey League (NHL) as Philadelphia Flyer Eric Lindros (Compuware) and Edmonton Oilers duo Doug Weight (Bloomfield) and Todd Marchant (Niagara Scenics) starred for their respective teams while Brian Rolston (Compuware), Danton Cole (Detroit Jr. Wings) and Shawn Chambers (Redford Royals) were vital members of the New Jersey Devils' 1995 Stanley Cup squad.
+By the mid-1990s, several NAHL alums were making a profound impact in the National Hockey League (NHL) as Philadelphia Flyer Eric Lindros (Compuware Ambassadors) and Edmonton Oilers duo Doug Weight (Bloomfield Jets) and Todd Marchant (Niagara Scenics) were stars for their respective teams.
+While Brian Rolston (Compuware Ambassadors), Danton Cole (Detroit Jr. Wings), and Shawn Chambers (Redford Royals) were vital members of the New Jersey Devils' 1995 Stanley Cup squad.

-The ranks of NAHL-pedigreed players in the NHL continues to swell.
-Included are some the game's brightest stars like Ottawa Senators netminder Craig Anderson (Chicago), Tampa Bay Lightning goalie Ben Bishop (Texas), Detroit Red Wings goalie Jimmy Howard (NTDP), Columbus Blue Jackets defenseman Jack Johnson (NTDP), Chicago Blackhawks forward Patrick Kane (NTDP), Nashville Predators forward David Legwand (Compuware) and Vancouver Canucks forward Ryan Kesler (NTDP).
+The ranks of NAHL-pedigreed players in the NHL continued to swell.
+Included are some the game's brightest stars like Ottawa Senators netminder Craig Anderson (Chicago Freeze), Tampa Bay Lightning goalie Ben Bishop (Texas Tornado), Detroit Red Wings goalie Jimmy Howard (NTDP), Columbus Blue Jackets defenseman Jack Johnson (NTDP), Chicago Blackhawks forward Patrick Kane (NTDP), Nashville Predators forward David Legwand (Compuware Ambassadors) and Vancouver Canucks forward Ryan Kesler (NTDP).

 Branching Out